 There are laundry facilities in college, with a room in Peile (ground floor PG02), in Sidgwick (ground floor SG27), in Old Hall (ground floor OG12), and in the DG basement.
 RFB has its own laundry facilities too.
 Laundry at Newnham is free.
 Students are only permitted to use laundry pods or liquids, and not powders.
 They must provide their own laundry supplies.
-(Be aware that exact laundry rooms may change as rooms are renovated or added in college)
+(Be aware the exact laundry rooms may change as college renovates and adds rooms called the "Room ballot".
+This is a system designed by college to help you choose your room for the following year.
+Don't worry!
+You do not need to understand this process just yet, and you will be given all the relevant information well before.